tencentyun/qcloud-documents/product/视频服务/点播/用户指南/控制台操作指南_en.md

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/bz-03.png)

-When you complete the selection, click **Start Upload**.
+When you complete the selection, click "Start Upload".
 In the process of upload, you can delete the upload task.
 When upload is completed, the files are automatically transcoded based on the transcoding settings in global settings, as shown below:

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/bz-04.png)